epi-project/brane-documentation/user-guide/src/system-admins/installation/branectl.md

 ## Next
 If you can now run `branectl --help` without errors, congratulations!
 You have successfully installed the management tool for the Brane instance.

 You can now choose what kind of node to install.
-To install a central node, go to the [next chapter](./control-node.md); otherwise, go to the [chapter after that](./worker-node.md) to install a worker node.
+To install a central node, go to the [next chapter](./control-node.md); go to the [chapter after that](./worker-node.md) to install a worker node; or go the the [final chapter](./proxy-node.md) to setup a proxy node.